passbolt/passbolt_docker/README.md

 ## Start passbolt instance

 Passbolt requires mysql to be running.
-In this example we will be using mysql official docker image with the default passbolt credentials.
+The following example use mysql official docker image with the default passbolt credentials.

 ```bash